In Search of a Golden Sky

 In Search of a Golden Sky is a 1984 adventure-drama film released by Comworld Pictures.
 In the film, three orphan children find solace in their uncle's wilderness home after their mother has died.

+Plot

+After their mother dies and their father, David Morrison (Stafford Morgan), disappears, young Luanne (Anne Szesny) and her brothers, Randy (Shane Wallace) and Marcus (Junior Richard), have no one to take care of them besides their reclusive Uncle Zep (George "Buck" Flower).
+Initially reluctant to move to the countryside, the children soon win over the old man -- but then the county's welfare department, convinced Zep is not a suitable guardian, tries to place the children in foster care.

 Production

 Shot on location in the state of Utah, Golden Sky was completed in 1982, but not released until two years later.
 It received a video release in early 1987 on CBS/Fox's Playhouse label.
 The bears and foxes were trained by employees of Heber City, Utah's Wasatch Rocky Mountain Wildlife and Thousand Oaks, California's Animal Actors of Hollywood.